Starlight Express: The New Starlight Express (1992–2002)

 Starlight Express closed in London on 12 January 2002.
-Considered one continuous production despite revisions, Starlight Express ran for 7,409 performances, making it the ninth longest-running West End show.
+Considered one continuous production despite revisions, Starlight Express ran for 7,409 performances, making it the tenth longest-running West End show.

 Broadway (1987–1989)

-The Broadway production of Starlight Express began performances on Broadway on 24 February 1987, and opened on 15 March, at the Gershwin Theatre.
+The Broadway production of Starlight Express began performances on Broadway on 24 February 1987 and opened on 15 March at the Gershwin Theatre.
 It ran for 761 regular performances and 22 previews, closing on 8 January 1989.

 Created by the original team of Trevor Nunn (direction), Arlene Phillips (choreography) and John Napier (design), this version of Starlight Express was extensively revised from the original West End production.
-The story was localised, with the trains now racing across America for a trophy called the "silver dollar".
-The plot was streamlined, with one fewer race compared to the West End production.
+The story was localised, with the trains racing across America for a "silver dollar" trophy.
+The plot was streamlined, with one fewer race than the West End production.
 Lloyd Webber and Stilgoe also made many changes to the music and lyrics, notably adding a ballad for Pearl, "Make Up My Heart", which has been included in every production since, and a reworked version of "Engine of Love", the novelty pop song Lloyd Webber wrote in 1977 for Earl Jordan.
-Additional adjustments were made to the costumes of characters including giving Rusty a "Starlight Express" outfit, which was deemed too similar to the rolling stock uniforms.
-This was eventually removed due to lack of quick-change time, and the costume not being different enough.
+Additional adjustments were made to the characters' costumes, including giving Rusty a "Starlight Express" outfit after "I Am the Starlight", which was deemed too similar to the rolling stock uniforms.
+This was eventually removed due to a lack of quick-change time and the costume not being different enough.